Ehanlion/mist_obsidian/1. Quests/Quests NW Highlands/Quest to Chase the Raiders.md

 	- Widow-Maker's Stands - Deathly quiet, direct foil to Untamed Verdant in every possible way
 - **Sahuaguin**: Messy, smells like the sea and rotting fish, crude and barbaric.
 Guttural throat noises, war cries, and fear tactics in battle

-# The Clues I made:
+# The Clues I made
 **The opening blurb to the riddle is as follows:**
 Travel the hidden journey,
 prayers to lost divinities,